jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

-When the physical VEX Clawbot IQ does not have all the sensors and it is returning a port error, you must manually remove the other sensors not present in your Clawbot IQ in its RobotC setup.
+When the physical VEX Clawbot IQ does not have all the sensors and it is returning a port error, you must manually remove the other sensors not present in your Clawbot IQ in its ROBOTC setup.

 `Motor & Sensor Setup` > `Devices`